Return to the

 and add only after cooking.

-hydrogenated oils and limit fried foods.
+hydrogenated or trans fats and limit fried foods.
 Some low-heat frying with natural palm

 and coconut oil is okay.